obalunenko/getenv/README.md

 - time.Duration
 - []time.Duration
 - bool
+- []bool
 - url.URL
 - []url.URL
 - net.IP
 - []net.IP
+- complex64
+- []complex64
+- complex128
+- []complex128

 ## Examples

 ### EnvOrDefault

 EnvOrDefault retrieves the value of the environment variable named by the key.
-If variable not set or value is empty - defaultVal will be returned.
+If the variable is present in the environment the value will be parsed and returned.
+Otherwise, the default value will be returned.

 ```golang
 package main